Kiermaier, Margot lead hit parade as Rays beat Red Sox 8-7

 TRAINER’S ROOM

 Rays: RHP Charlie Morton was placed on the 10-day injured list due to inflammation in his pitching shoulder.
 “We caught it at the right time.
-We’re pretty optimistic that he’s gonna be right back,” manager Kevin Cash said. … LHP José Alvarado was reinstated from the paternity list.
+We’re pretty optimistic that he’s gonna be right back,” Cash said. … LHP José Alvarado was reinstated from the paternity list.

 Red Sox: 3B Rafael Devers was not in the lineup after he tweaked his left ankle during Sunday’s game against Toronto.
-Devers was spotted in a walking boot outside his locker suite. … LHP Brian Johnson was granted his release from the team’s minor league roster.
+Devers was spotted in a walking boot outside his locker suite.
+Roenicke said he is “doubtful” to start Tuesday. … 1B Mitch Moreland was unavailable as a pinch hitter after injuring his left knee Sunday.
+He will be re-evaluated Tuesday. … LHP Brian Johnson was granted his release from the team’s minor league roster.

 UP NEXT